Krishagarwal558/-Flask-Handbag-Ecommerce-UI/README.md

 # Full Stack E-Commerce System (Production Ready)

 This is a separate handbag ecommerce project.
-It starts empty by default and does not touch the coaching management app.
+It starts empty by default.

 ## Run